 is working on Science, Technology, Engineering, and Mathematics (STEM) research and education by bringing the study of networks and Network Science to K-16 students.
 Mrs. Sheetz has taught classes which introduce network principles to solve problem sets, developed activities which explore properties of networks such as minimizing the distance across a network for efficiency, and used visualization technology to help students view their own social network and learn about network topology.
-She has worked with middle and high school students from around the United States and presented initial findings at ICTP conference in Vancouver, BC.
-Currently she is working on an ARO funded project, ‘Network Science Education for the Next Generation’ and is mentoring two teams as part of an NSF project with NY Hall of Science, Boston University, and Binghamton University in which high school students are participating in yearlong network science research.
+She has worked with over 1000 middle and high school students from around the United States teaching them network tools to problem solve.
+For the past three years Mrs. Sheetz has mentored teams as part of an NSF project with NY Hall of Science, Boston University, and Binghamton University in which high school students participate in yearlong network science research.
+These teams have presented their results at 2013-2015 NetSci satellite symposiums, the 2015 IEEE Integrated STEM Conference, and CompleNet 2015.
 Mrs. Sheetz received a B.S. in Geophysics and a M.A. in Education.
 Previously, she held positions working with K-12 students and has worked in several research centers including: the Hydrology lab of the NM Bureau of Mines, NM Bureau of Mines Mineral Museum, the Ocean Drilling Program, and the Energetic Materials Research and Testing Center.